Bordeaux Wine Tasting Tips: Where to Sip, Stay, and Explore

 Chateau Cantenac Brown

 We learned that Cantenac Brown was part of the 1855 classification and is a third-growth chateau.
-John Lewis Brown, the Scotsman I mentioned earlier, was the one who founded it more than 200 years ago.
+John Lewis Brown, a Scotsman, was the one who founded it more than 200 years ago.

 Since 2019, Cantenac Brown has been owned by the Le Lous family.
 Tristan Le Lous is focused on balancing nature and culture, and we learned about his plans to build a new cellar entirely of raw earth.

-Speaking of earth, remember that plant I mentioned that can predict diseases in the vineyard?
-Fun fact: It’s a rose bush.
+Fun Fact: Did you know there’s a plant that can predict diseases in the vineyard?
+It’s a rose bush!

 During the tour, we learned that roses and grapevines can get the same fungal diseases.
 Except roses will show signs of this before the vines do.
 By planting them at the ends of the vineyard rows, they’ll alert the winemaker in advance of any issues that need to be treated.